Twenty-five years shaping

 Michael Rivette is one of Australia's most recognised barristers in privacy law, data protection, technology law, commercial law, and intellectual property.
 He has practised at the Victorian Bar for more than 25 years, during which time he has appeared in and helped initiate the cases that defined Australian privacy law.

 He appeared as counsel in Giller v Procopets (2008) 24 VR 1, the foundational Victorian Court of Appeal decision that gave breach of confidence the capacity to protect individual privacy.
-He led Evans v Health Administration Corp [2019] NSWSC 1781, Australia's first privacy class action to obtain compensation for class members.
-He has appeared in the McClure v Medibank Limited and in Privacy Commissioner v Telstra (2017) 249 FCR 24.
+He led Evans v Health Administration Corp [2019] NSWSC 1781 as lead counsel, Australia's first privacy class action to obtain compensation for class members.
+He has appeared in McClure v Medibank Limited and in Privacy Commissioner v Telstra (2017) 249 FCR 24.

 2019-26Best Lawyers: Leading Lawyer, Privacy and Data Protection (continuous)